The WNBA semifinals are here. Will the Storm open series vs. Lynx rested or rusty?

 The Storm spent the past two months grinding and battling for seven days off last week, which they believe is essential toward their quest for a fourth WNBA title in franchise history.

-Now the question heading into Sunday’s 12 p.m.
-PT best-of-five WNBA semifinals is whether No. 2 seed Seattle will come out rested or rusty in Game 1 against No. 4 Minnesota.
+Now the question heading into Sunday’s noon Game 1 in the best-of-five WNBA semifinals is whether No. 2 seed Seattle will come out rested or rusty against No. 4 Minnesota.

 “We’ll find out when we get on the court, which one we got,” forward Alysha Clark said during a Zoom call.
 “We knew this week was going to be huge for prep and getting everybody back healthy and getting that time to just be able to talk through some stuff and shore up some stuff.